mnagaso/SPECFEM2D_on_docker/README.md

 6. `chmod a+x initial_setup.sh`
 7. `./initial_setup.sh` (this will compile the SPECFEM's source code.)
 8. to leave this container, `ctrl + p + q`
-9. then to re-attach this container, redo step 4
+9. for re-attaching to this container, redo step 4

 The modifications done in the container will be reflected automatically on the local environment.